evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 other industry leaders.
 Instead of just being disgruntled about a bug (or feature) I could just ask the developers directly and work things out together!

-We were unable to grow this company quickly enough, so in 2014 we made a pivot and try to focus on professional services around sabre/dav.
+We were unable to grow fruux company quickly enough, so in 2014 we made a pivot and try to focus on professional services around sabre/dav.
 We got burned with the incredibly long sales cycles, so later in 2015 we had to wind this business down and find alternative income streams while still passionately working on